Why is it that parents only take their family skiing in snow-deprived December or jaw-clenching cold January? Families

 Loon, now owned by Boyne along with Sunday River and Sugarloaf, has NH's best snowmaking these days, and stays open into April with fun spring ski events.

-Bretton Woods makes mounds of snow all season, and they remain open till mid-April, even offering free skiing Patriots Day.
+Bretton Woods makes mounds of snow all season, and they remain open till mid-April, even offering deals like $17.76 skiing Patriots Day.
 Their Hobbit ski and snowboard school is exceptionally good for young kids.
 Make a vacation out of it with the kids ski and stay free “no kidding” package.
 Stay at the elegant Hotel Mount Washington, ski the slopes of Bretton Woods, and the kids (12 and under) have free lodging and lift tickets.
 The gorgeous scenery of majestic Mount Washington is also complimentary.

 Instead of packing up the posse to go to Florida for April vacation, book a late season ski and stay package at a resort with snowmaking and elevation.
 Pack the sunscreen and the camera to take lots of photos of your kids skiing and snowboarding on the sunny slopes.
 You and the family will feel like king of the hill, not just another mouse running around Mickey’s amusement park.
 See our tips on Storing your Ski Gear properly after those last sweet ski runs.